Cris Morena: Chiquititas spin-offs

-Even though the show didn't surpass Floricienta, it was still profitable enough for a second season to go under production.
+Even though the show did not surpass Floricienta, it was still profitable enough for a second season to go under production.
 It was, after all, Telefe best-selling exportation product of 2006, and a commercial success.
 Adaptations were made in Portugal and Rumania.
 For the second season, the show would still be under the Chiquititas brand but with a whole new cast and storyline.
 Emilia Attias and Nicolas Vasquez were chosen as the leads while Alejo Garcia Pinto and Julia Calvo, both highly respected theater actors, would also be part of the cast.
 Finally, plans for the show to be a new season of Chiquititas were scrapped and the project was renamed and redeveloped as Casi Ángeles.

 The 2007 season of Chiquititas revealed actors like Pedro Lanzani, Guadalupe Anton, Eva Quatrocci and Gastón Soffritti.
 It also marked the last time Morena worked with her songwriting partner, Carlos "Rocky" Nilson.
 "Rocky" Nilson went on to work at Ideas del Sur, doing the soundtrack for Patito Feo, Atraccion x 4 and Malcriados.
 The soundtrack album for Chiquititas was mostly reworked versions of popular songs from previous seasons of Chiquititas, all of them from the 1995–1998 years.
 The exception were the theme song, which was a reworked version of the original Jugate Conmigo theme from 1991, and Dondes Estas?, the sole brand new track.

 In 2008, SIC aired a Portuguese remake following Floribella's huge success.
 After struggling on prime-time, the show changed time slot and the audience increased drastically.
 Many licensed products were released and the CD also did well in sales.
 A video game for the Wii console was also released.
 Romania also bought the rights and produced their own local version.

 Brazilian-net SBT perceived there was still appetite for Chiquititas franchise after the huge ratings the reruns of the original soap achieved in 2004 and bought the rights for the 6th season, being the first Argentina's soap aired (in its original format, not remake) in the country since Manchete's aired Mas Alla del Horizonte in 1995.
 In 2007, the 6th season started airing and it increased rating at its time slot.
 Stamp albums, dolls, a CD and other products were released.
 In 2008, Chiquititas '06 also aired.